ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-09-27-make-pauses-are-not-wrong-but-not-planning-can-be.md

 ## Understand the changes

 As I said previously, I put all my task on an agenda.
 This is what works for me.
 Some people prefer reminders, take some notes on a notebook, or just to keep it in memory.
 I'm not trust in my memory.
 I need to write down in some place.

-In my case, I move to another city.
+In my case, I moved to another city.
 It's just 62 miles (ca. 100 km) from the previous city that I lived.
 It's nearby, but I needed to be away sometimes to deal new apartment things.
 This means maybe I haven't time to focus on study and write properly and keep consistent my blog post routine.
-Definitely, I haven't time, but I need to understand this to avoid frustration.
+Definitely, I haven't time, and I needed to understand this to avoid frustration.

 I'm a very pragmatic person, so, I like the things planned, organized, and under control.
 Most part of the things I've faced in the last weeks didn't have these characteristics, so it was very important to prepare myself to deal with these situations before they happen.